CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 What is ADHD and how does it affect the brain?

 ADHD is a neurodevelopmental disorder characterized by persistent attention deficits, impulsivity, and hyperactivity.
-According to a 2023 meta-analysis, the global prevalence of ADHD in children is 5,291 TP3T and in adults 2,581 TP3T (Lancet of Psychiatry, 2023).
+According to a 2023 meta-analysis, the global prevalence of ADHD in children is 5.29%, and in adults, it is 2.58% (Lancet Psychiatry, 2023).
 The disorder has a strong neurobiological basis, mainly in the dopaminergic and noradrenergic pathways of the prefrontal cortex.

-The prefrontal cortex is responsible for so-called executive functions: planning, impulse inhibition, working memory, and temporal organization.
-In individuals with ADHD, activity in these areas is reduced, as seen in fMRI neuroimaging studies.
-The neurotransmitters dopamine and norepinephrine regulate arousal and attention, and in ADHD, their signaling is impaired.
+The prefrontal cortex is responsible for so-called executive functions: planning, impulse control, working memory, and time organization.
+In individuals with ADHD, the activity of these areas is reduced, as seen in neuroimaging studies using fMRI.
+The neurotransmitters dopamine and norepinephrine regulate arousal and attention focus, and in ADHD, their signaling is disrupted.

-Classic ADHD medications target this mechanism directly.
-Methylphenidate blocks the dopamine transporter (DAT) and, to a lesser extent, the norepinephrine transporter (NET), which increases the concentration of neurotransmitters in the synaptic cleft.
-Atomoxetine, a nonstimulant alternative, selectively blocks the norepinephrine transporter (NET).
-Both medications improve concentration in 60-80% cases (Mayo Clinic, 2024).
+Classical ADHD medications target this mechanism directly.
+Methylphenidate blocks the dopamine transporter (DAT) and to a lesser extent norepinephrine (NET), increasing the concentration of neurotransmitters in the synaptic cleft.
+Atomoxetine, a non-stimulant alternative, selectively blocks the norepinephrine transporter NET.
+Both medications improve concentration in 60-80% of cases (Mayo Clinic, 2024).

 What are the symptoms of ADHD in children and adults?

-In children, hyperactivity, difficulty concentrating on schoolwork, impulsive interruptions, and difficulty waiting in line are common.
-DSM-5 diagnostic criteria require at least six of the nine symptoms in the inattention or hyperactivity category for at least six months, with onset before age 12.
+In children, hyperactivity predominates, along with difficulties focusing on school tasks, impulsively interrupting others, and problems waiting in line.
+The DSM-5 diagnostic criteria require at least 6 out of 9 symptoms in the categories of inattention or hyperactivity for at least 6 months, with onset before the age of 12.

 ADHD presents differently in adults.
 Hyperactivity often gives way to internal restlessness, racing thoughts, and difficulty completing projects.
 Procrastination, organizational chaos, and inattention at work are common clinical symptoms.
 A 2022 study indicates that only 30-40% adults with ADHD receive a proper diagnosis (Journal of Attention Disorders, 2022).